Higher dimensional divergence for mapping class groups: Introduction

+In this paper we study \emph{higher dimensional divergence functions}, a type of filling function which is particularly significant in spaces with an interesting geometry on the boundary at infinity, such as spaces of non-positive curvature.
+In some sense, these functions describe the spread of geodesics, and the filling close to the boundary at infinity.
+They provide a powerful quasi-isometric invariant with which to study the large-scale geometry of a space or a group.

+Given a fixed point $x_0$ in a metric space $X$, the $k$--\emph{dimensional divergence function} (or the $k$--\emph{divergence}) \emph{in} $r$, roughly speaking, measures the minimal filling of $k$--dimensional spheres avoiding the ball $B(x_0,r)$, and of area at most $Ar^k$, by $(k+1)$--dimensional balls that are outside the open ball $B(x_0, \lambda r)$.
+The choices of the fixed center, $x_0$, and of the parameters $A>0$ and $\lambda \in (0,1)$ do not affect the order of the $k$--divergence.
+Versions of divergence functions were defined for non-positively curved manifolds in \cite{BradyFarb:div} (there, spheres, and the balls filling them, are Lipschitz maps of the corresponding Euclidean spheres and balls into the given manifold, and volumes are computed using the fact that such maps are differentiable almost everywhere) and for $CAT(0)$--spaces and integral currents in \cite{Wenger:div}.

+In the present paper, we work in the setting of finitely generated groups, so we will use classifying spaces and a version of divergence defined using combinatorial filling functions.
+The $k$--divergence functions, for $k$ at least $1$, are also called \emph{higher dimensional} divergence functions, by contrast with the $0$--divergence functions which by their very nature are less of isoperimetric filling functions, and more of distortion functions of exteriors of large balls.

-A class of infinite groups that are central examples in geometric group theory are the mapping class groups $\MCG(S)$ of surfaces $S$, that is the groups of isotopy classes of homeomorphisms of a given surface.
-It is known that mapping class groups are, from various viewpoints, incompatible with non-positive curvature.
-For instance, $\MCG(S)$ cannot act geometrically on any Hadamard space \cite{KapovichLeeb:actions}; when $S$ is a closed surface of genus $g$, $\MCG(S)$ does not admit any action by semisimple isometries on complete CAT(0) metric spaces of dimension less than $g$ \cite{Bridson:mcgCAT}.
-Nonetheless, the present paper provides striking new similarities between $\MCG(S)$ and Hadamard groups.
+We investigate the behavior of higher dimensional divergence functions for $CAT(0)$--groups (i.e., groups acting properly discontinuously cocompactly on a $CAT(0)$--space) and for mapping class groups $\MCG(S)$ of surfaces $S$ (i.e., groups of isotopy classes of homeomorphisms of surfaces $S$).
+It is known that mapping class groups have a large scale geometry that is $CAT(0)$, in the sense that all their asymptotic cones are bi-Lipschitz equivalent to $CAT(0)$--spaces with a uniform bi-Lipschitz constant \cite{BehrstockDrutuSapir:mcg,Bowditch:cat0median}; other similiarities have been exposed in \cite{BehrstockHagenSisto:HHS_I}.
+On the other hand, they are not actual $CAT(0)$--groups as they cannot act geometrically on any $CAT(0)$--space when $S$ has genus at least three, or genus $2$ and at least one puncture \cite{KapovichLeeb:actions}; when $S$ is a closed surface of genus $g$, $\MCG(S)$ does not admit any action by semisimple isometries on complete $CAT(0)$--metric spaces of dimension less than $g$ \cite{Bridson:mcgCAT}.
+The present paper provides further similiarities between mapping class groups and $CAT(0)$--groups, in particular we introduce some methods to provide lower bounds for higher dimensional divergence that are common to the two types of groups.

-A central notion for the geometry of non-positively curved spaces is that of \emph{rank}, equal in a sense to the dimension starting from which hyperbolic features are bound to appear, equivalently the largest dimension at which Euclidean behavior can still be detected.
-There are several ways in which the rank can be defined, and the connections between the different definitions are not fully understood (see for instance \cite{Gromov:Asymptotic}, where no less than seven possible definitions of rank are listed).
-Thus, there exists the notion of \emph{(quasi-)flat rank}, i.e., the maximal dimension of a Euclidean space that can be (quasi-)isometrically embedded in the given space.